glitchyfishys/simple-game/README.md

 it is just a game i made

-if you want make a mod of something
+if you want to, make a mod or something